Tuee22/effectful/ARCHITECTURE.md

 # Architecture

-**functional_effects** - A pure functional effect system for Python with algebraic data types and explicit error handling.
+**effectful** - A pure functional effect system for Python with algebraic data types and explicit error handling.

 ## Design Philosophy